 Ordinances Restricting Panhandling and Begging in Southern California

 The state of local restrictions on panhandling and begging in Southern California counties like Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties is an in a state of flux.
 With that said, lawmakers in these areas are taking steps at the present time to put in place focused ordinances designed to place restrictions on aggressive panhandling.
 The City of Orange in the country of the same name has enacted an ordinance that prohibits a person who is panhandling from “blocking someone’s path, making physical contact, following them after the person has declined to give them anything, or otherwise doing anything that would make a reasonable person fear for his or her safety.”

 The demand for more restrictive ordinances is strong throughout the Southern California region.
 This includes consistent calls for reigning in aggressive panhandling in Los Angeles.
 The ordinance enacted in the City of Orange is likely to become the template used throughout the region when it comes to ordinances in Southern California cities.

 Cities seem to be trying to thread the needle when it comes to enacting restrictions on aggressive panhandling as opposed to outright bans on begging.
-Even though a ordinance like that from the City of Orange set forth a moment ago does take a measured approach to restricting aggressive panhandling, legal challenges are expected.
+Even though an ordinance like that from the City of Orange set forth a moment ago does take a measured approach to restrict aggressive panhandling, legal challenges are expected.